Gustavo Laureano

-Gustavo Laureano is a Puerto Rican singer, composer, and guitarist.
+Gustavo Laureano is a Puerto Rican guitarist and composer.
 He is best known for being the lead singer of the band La Secta AllStar.

 Career

 As a songwriter and solo artist

 Laureano began his career as a songwriter, together with friend Mark Kilpatrick.
 In the 1990s, Laureano and Kilpatrick started writing and playing at clubs in Florida and Puerto Rico.
 At some point, they were discovered by Puerto Rican singer Ricky Martin, who recorded the song "Bombón de Azúcar", written by Laureano, on his 1995 album A Medio Vivir.
 The following year, Puerto Rican singer Ednita Nazario recorded the song "Ultima Vez", also written by Laureano, on her 1996 album Espíritu Libre.

 After achieving success, Laureano has continued to contribute his songwriting to several artists like Obie Bermúdez and Wilkins, among others.
 Laureano has also collaborated with artists like Ignacio Peña, Wisin & Yandel, Robi Draco Rosa, Reyli, Eddie Dee, Lito & Polaco, KC Porter and Fonseca.
 In 2007, Laureano released his first solo album titled Kingcallero del Amor.